I Won't Get Fooled Again.

 However, sometimes you just can’t help yourself and I can recall one afternoon when I fell for one of the biggest scams around.

 Movenpick restaurants were a chain of higher end Swiss owned eateries throughout the city of Toronto.
-My employer Beatrice Foods had secured a multi-year contract, supplying every location with all the dairy products including ice cream.
+My employer Beatrice Foods had secured a multi-year contract supplying each location with all their dairy products including ice cream.
 When I say ice cream, it was not our usual Beatrice ice cream.
-The ice cream was specifically made to Movenpick’s secret Swiss recipe.
-Many of the ingredients were imported directly from Switzerland with absolutely no exceptions or substitutes.
+The ice cream was specifically made to Movenpick’s secret Swiss recipe and many of the ingredients were imported directly from Switzerland with absolutely no exceptions or substitutes.
 Needless to say the ice cream was very expensive to make and even more expensive to buy.

 Personally, I never could understand the fascination with the very pricey and overrated Movenpick restaurants.
 Although, I will say that the apple strudel with a scoop of vanilla bean ice cream was pretty amazing.

-Trust me, I did not miss the day when after ten years Beatrice Foods lost the Movenpick contract.
+Trust me, I did not miss the day when after ten years Beatrice Foods would end up losing the Movenpick contract.

-One summer afternoon while I was slugging ice cream out of my truck I was approached by a guy on Yorkville Avenue asking me if I could help him out.
-For me working downtown not a day passed by without me being asked if I could help someone out somewhere in the city.
-It was a daily occurrence and for the most part I either ignored them or simply told them to get lost.
+One summer afternoon I was slugging ice cream out of my truck when I was approached by a guy on Yorkville Avenue asking me if I could help him out.
+For me while working downtown not a day passed by without me being asked if I could help someone out.
+It was a daily occurrence and for the most part I either ignored them or I simply told them to get lost.

-Downtown Toronto like most big cities has more than its fair share of street people.
+Downtown Toronto like all big cities has its fair share of street people.
 There are drug addicts, alcoholics, hookers, homeless people and just plain lazy bums roaming the streets all day every day.
-Not surprisingly it was more profitable for them to beg for money than it was to be employed in a minimum wage job.
+Not surprisingly it was more profitable for them to simply beg for money than it was to be employed in a minimum wage job.

 The guy who approached me that afternoon looked different.
 He looked like he could have been on his lunch hour from one of the many higher end retail outlets at the nearby Hazelton Lanes.
 He showed me a men’s diamond ring in his hand and said he needed a couple hundred dollars for his rent or he would be evicted.
 Right away I assumed the ring had been stolen as he handed it to me to look over.
 I remember the ring feeling solid with the weight of a small rock and I could clearly see 18k was stamped on the inside of the band.